VenkataManognaKopparapu/VenkataManognaKopparapu/README.md

-# Hi there, I'm Venkata ! 👋
+# Hi there, I'm Venkata ! 👋 Welcome to my GitHub 👨‍💻

 I'm a **Frontend Developer**, graduated Master's in Information Systems at Northeastern University.
 I enjoy working with web technologies to build user-friendly applications and am always eager to learn new things!